hashicorp/terraform-website/content/source/docs/enterprise/beta/before-installing/postgres-requirements.html.md

 ---
 layout: "enterprise"
-page_title: "PostgreSQL Requirements - Before Installing - Terraform Enterprise"
+page_title: "PostgreSQL Requirements - Before Installing - Terraform Enterprise - Clustering"
 ---

 # PostgreSQL Requirements for Terraform Enterprise

--> **Note:** These requirements apply to the external services operational mode, not the managed disk operational mode.
+-> **Note:** These requirements apply to the external services operational mode.
 See the [Pre-Install Checklist](./index.html) for more information.

 When Terraform Enterprise uses an external PostgreSQL database, the following must be present on it:

-* PostgreSQL version `>= 9.4` and `< 10.0`
+* PostgreSQL version `>= 9.4`
 * User with the ability to create/modify/read tables and indices on all schemas created
   * If it's not feasible to have a user with "CREATE EXTENSION", then create the [extensions](#extensions) below before installation
 * The following PostgreSQL schemas must be installed into the database: `rails`, `vault`, `registry`